 There are two kinds of CLAC courses:

-- ½ credit tutorials in the departments across campus, including the Duke Global Health Institute, Sanford School of Public Policy, the Markets and Management Certificate program, the Nicholas School of the Environment.
+- ½ credit tutorials in the departments across campus, including the Duke Global Health Institute, Sanford School of Public Policy, the Markets and Management Certificate program, the Nicholas School of the Environment, Music, and Philosophy.
 Classes meet once a week for 75 minutes.
 Satisfactory/Unsatisfactory.
 Languages offered have included Arabic, French, German, Italian, Hindi, Korean, Mandarin, Portuguese, Russian, Spanish, and Swahili.

 - Discussion sections in languages other than English for large lecture courses in the humanities.
 Classes meet once a week for 75 minutes.
 Languages have included French, German, Italian, Portuguese, and Spanish.